Bluetooth Not Working on Windows 11: Safe Fixes

 - Low accessory battery

-- Bluetooth service not running
+- Bluetooth service issue

 Before you start